Early Registrant: $5,450

 (If currently not employed, it is recommended that you partner with a non-profit organization for selection and application of your project.)

-In this 10-day program, students will learn the skills to lead Lean Six Sigma projects in their organizations, including:
+In the Black Belt certification program, students will learn the skills to lead Lean Six Sigma projects in their organizations, including:

 Lean topics include Kaizen Event Planning, Changeover Reduction, Value Stream Mapping, and Mistake Proofing.